jakeheis/Flock/README.md

 - The deploy user can run `supervisorctl` commands (see [Using supervisorctl with linux permissions but without root or sudo](https://coffeeonthekeyboard.com/using-supervisorctl-with-linux-permissions-but-without-root-or-sudo-977/) for more info)
 - The deploy user has access to the `supervisor` config file (default /etc/supervisor/conf.d/server.conf)

-If you use `flock tools`, all of these things will be taken care of for you except for granting the deploy user access to `Config.deployDirectory`.
+Running `flock tools` can take care of most of these things for you, but you must set `Config.supervisordUser` in `config/deploy/Always.swift` to your dedicated deploy user *before* running `flock tools`.
 ### flock tools
 The `tools` task must be run as the root user.
 This means that in `config/deploy/Production.swift`, in your `Servers.add` call you must pass `user: "root"`.
 As mentioned above, it is not a good idea to deploy with `user: "root"`, so you should only call `flock tools` with this configuration and then change it to make calls with your dedicated deploy user rather then the root user.
 # Related projects